This site uses cookies

 COPS: Commissioner’s Oversight of Policing Services

-The PCC scrutinises the Chief Constable and puts your questions to her.
+The PCC scrutinises the Chief Constable and puts your questions to him.
 Find out more about COPS meetings here.

 Joint Audit Committee

 The Joint Audit Committee was established by the PCC and Chief Constable to support them and statutory officers in ensuring that effective governance and risk management arrangements are in place and functioning efficiently and effectively.
 The Committee also scrutinises the draft statement of accounts, and considers whether appropriate accounting policies have been followed, and makes recommendations for improvements to anti-fraud and corruption strategies.
-The meetings are open to public to attend.
+These meetings, to which the public are invited to attend, are not held by the Elected Policing Body.

 Police and Crime Panel

-The Police and Crime Panel is responsible for scrutinising and supporting the Police and Crime Commissioner, and meetings are held in public.
-Members of the public are encouraged to attend meetings and submit questions.
+The Police and Crime Panel is responsible for scrutinising and supporting the Police and Crime Commissioner.
+The meetings are not held by the Elected Policing Body but are held in public with members of the public encouraged to attend and to submit questions.

 The Panel is made up of representatives from each of the local authorities in the Hampshire Constabulary area, which includes the cities of Portsmouth and Southampton, the eleven Hampshire Borough and District councils, and the Counties of Hampshire and the Isle of Wight.